pinojs/pino/docs/help.md

 // {"level":"info","time":1661632832200,"pid":18188,"hostname":"foo","msg":"message"}
 ```

-Although it is works, we recommend using one of these options instead if you are able:
+Although it works, we recommend using one of these options instead if you are able:

 1. If the only change desired is the name then a transport can be used.
 One such
 transport is [`pino-text-level-transport`](https://npm.im/pino-text-level-transport).